xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 Homotopy type theory is a kind of *intensional* type theory, this is to say, there is a differentiation between propositional and definitional equalities.
 Intensionality is a double-edged sword.
-The good side is that propositional equality is always given by an equality, which contains the information on *how* the two terms are related.
+The good side is that propositional equality is always given by a type, which contains the information on *how* the two terms are related.
 This means that a statement of the style $x = y$ also contains the proof (in fact, *all the proofs*) that $x$ equals $y$, in some sense.
 On the other hand, intensionality gives rise to a family of types which are very hard to study, the identity types, those representing equality statements.
 In fact, it turns out that identity types actually become a model for the higher path structures that appear in topological spaces, if we take equalities and think of them as paths joining the two equal things.